-Definition: Usual source of health care for children ages 0-17, by income level.
-E.g., in 2013-2014, 9.7% of California children living below 200% of the Federal Poverty Level (0-199% of FPL) had no usual source of health care.
-The FPL was $24,008 for a family of two adults and two children in 2014.
+Definition: Usual source of health care among children ages 0-17, by income level (e.g., in 2015-2016, an estimated 12.1% of California children living below 200% of the federal poverty threshold had no usual source of health care).

-Data Source: UCLA Center for Health Policy Research, California Health Interview Survey (Sep.
-2016).
+Data Source: UCLA Center for Health Policy Research, California Health Interview Survey (Mar.
+2018).

 Footnote: The federal poverty threshold was $24,339 for a family of two adults and two children in 2016.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to data that have been suppressed because the sample size was lower than 50, the estimate was less than 0.1%, or the data were suppressed by the UCLA Center for Health Policy Research.
 N/A means that data are not available.
 For more information about the California Health Interview Survey, see http://healthpolicy.ucla.edu/chis.